paulstothard/cgview/scripts/cgview_xml_builder/README.md

 * If CGView runs out of memory, increase the memory available to java using the `-Xmx` option.
 For example, try `-Xmx2000m`.

 * To see sample output, run the `test.sh` script.
 It may take more than an hour for all the maps to be created.
-The script requires that `cgview.jar` be accessible on your `PATH`.
-For example, use something like the following before running `test.sh`: `PATH=$PATH:~/path/to/cgview-folder`.
+You may need to edit the `cgview` variable near the beginning of the script to point to `cgview.jar` on your system.

 * To create smoother base composition plots, specify a larger sliding window value using the `-window` option in `cgview_xml_builder.pl`.